Emergency Dentist La Jolla, CA

 We want to take the stress out of your dental emergency.

-If you find yourself in need of emergency dental care, give us a call and we will prepare to see you as quickly as possible.
+If you find yourself in need of emergency dental care, give our La Jolla, CA office a call and we will prepare to see you as quickly as possible.
 Our office is equipped to handle just about any dental emergency.
-It's our goal to stop the pain and set up a treatment plan that will address the issue.
-In case you need an oral surgeon, we have an excellent network of dental surgeons we can refer.
+It’s our goal to stop the pain and set up a treatment plan that will address the issue.
+In case you need an oral surgeon, we have an excellent network of dental surgeons we can refer you to.

 Once your emergency appointment is confirmed, upon arrival you will be greeted with nothing short of sincere compassion and understanding.